Do you want to receive our legal analyses relating to current issues of climate change? Subscribe to our newsletter!

 Article 11a of Directive 2003/87/EC provides for the use of certified emission reductions and emission reduction units from project activities before the entry into force of an international agreement on climate change, by setting up the possibility for operators to exchange such units against allowances.

-EU ETS isn't however unique in that regard as also the Australian cap-and-trade program provides a power for the Governement to disallow by regulation eligibility of certain international units to ensure that only credible international credits are used for compliance (this relates however to the flexible charge years since till 1 July 2015 the use for compliance of international units under the Australian scheme is entirely forbidden).
+EU ETS isn't however unique in regard of qualitative restrictions on CERs use as also the Australian cap-and-trade program provides a power for the Governement to disallow by regulation eligibility of certain international units to ensure that only credible international credits are used for compliance (this relates however to the flexible charge years since till 1 July 2015 the use for compliance of international units under the Australian scheme is entirely forbidden).

 The specific feature of the Australian carbon reduction program is, however, that for the first three flexible charge years, there will be a charge potentially imposed on the surrender of eligible international units (where observed international unit prices fall below the specified price for the relevant year a charge will be imposed on users of international units, representing the difference between the observed price and the floor price (for particulars see ‘Will the Australia’s carbon price floor influence on the prices for international units?’).